 When Susan invited me to Day of the Dead, I accepted.
-Attending Voodoo rituals is not my habit, but I do write about faith, beliefs and spirituality.
+Attending Voodoo rituals is not my habit, but I do write about faith, beliefs, and spirituality.
 A quick internet search before I left revealed that the ritual honors the dead.

 Susan and two of her friends who joined us for the ride downtown offered little additional information.
 They are Pagans.
 Voodoo is not their practice.
 A woman in the back seat handed me a flyer announcing the ritual and instructions for attending.
-The participants were asked to wear white clothes with purple headscarf or black and purple for Gede, bring an offering for the dead or for Gede, and bring something for the potluck supper that would follow the ritual.
+The participants were asked to wear white clothes with a purple headscarf or black and purple for Gede, bring an offering for the dead or for Gede and bring something for the potluck supper that would follow the ritual.

 My Pagan friends explained that the veil between the living and the dead is thin this time of year.
 Papa Gede is the gatekeeper who allows the dead to cross into this world.
 I asked them if the dead return after they “crossed.”